 - Minerals and natural resources are accessed at the cost of other people’s lives or freedom

-- The resources necessary to make up your standards of life and the practices these are are obtained and used are the same that hurt the planet
+- The resources necessary to make up your standards of living and the practices these are obtained and used are the same that hurt the planet

 - Wars over resources, such as oil, diamonds or gold cost millions of lives and hurt even more

 - Even if you do not think it applies to you: Your everyday household items: mobile phones, TVs, computers, etc., are built upon materials that other people died for.
 Every piece of gold, used in electronic equipment is stained with someone’s blood, and this is not an exaggeration

 - Goods that you use to make our life easier are often assembled by slave labour, sometimes even child labour

 - If you say to yourself “This is unfortunate, but cannot be helped”, you are in denial, essentially belittling the ill effect of something in the face of evidence, only to protect the comfort of your mind and ego.